-Trastuzumab deruxtecan (T-DXd) is a HER-2-targeting antibody-drug conjugate approved for patients with advanced HER-2+ MBC based on the results from the DESTINY-Breast01 study [18, 19].
-According to the DESTINY-Breast03 study, the most common treatment emergent adverse event associated with treatment discontinuation for T-DXd was interstitial lung disease / pneumonitis, while LVEF decline was seen in 2.7% [20].
-Many ongoing trials evaluate toxicity profile and safety of combined anti-HER-2 agents.
-Ongoing DESTINY-Breast09 trial will evaluate the efficacy and safety of trastuzumab deruxtecan, either alone or in combination with pertuzumab, in treating patients with HER-2-positive BC as a first line of treatment (San Antonio Breast Cancer Symposium 2021 Abstract OT1-14-02).
+Trastuzumab-deruxtecan (T-DXd) is a HER2-targeting antibody-drug conjugate approved for patients with advanced HER2+ MBC based on the results from study DESTINY-Breast01 [18, 19].
+According to DESTINY-Breast03 study, the most common treatment emergent adverse event associated with treatment discontinuation for T-DXd was interstitial lung disease /pneumonitis, while LVEF decline was seen in 2.7% [20].
+Many ongoing trials evaluate toxicity profile and safety of combined anti-HER2 agents.
+Ongoing trial DESTINY-Breast09 will evaluate the efficacy and safety of trastuzumab deruxtecan, either alone or in combination with pertuzumab, in treating patients with HER2-positive breast cancer as a first line of treatment (San Antonio Breast Cancer Symposium 2021 Abstract OT1-14-02).

 The data obtained in our study related to cardiac toxicity, which was registered in 6.25% of the patients, are comparable to those obtained in the CLEOPATRA study [21].
 In this study, the median follow-up time was longer than 50 months, with reported left ventricular dysfunction lower in the pertuzumab group than in the control group (6.6% vs. 8.6%).
-The data on the toxicity of long-term use of trastuzumab in daily clinical practice are of great importance in decision making for patients' treatment with poorer performance status, comorbidities, older age, symptomatic disease, or the combination of the aforementioned characteristics.
+The data on the toxicity of long-term use of trastuzumab in daily clinical practice are of great importance in decision making for patients' treatment with poorer performance status, comorbidities, older age, symptomatic disease, or combination of all above characteristics.
 The patient population in daily clinical practice is generally less selected or unselected compared to randomized clinical trials, while data from these studies may be somehow limited in terms of data generalization.